As an Amazon Associate I earn from qualifying purchases.

 Solar-powered smartwatches are becoming increasingly popular.
 To charge these watches, follow these guidelines:

-Exposure to Sunlight: Place your solar-powered smartwatch in direct sunlight for optimal charging.
+Exposure to Sunlight: Place your solar-powered smartwatch in natural sunlight for optimal charging.

 Charging Time: Solar charging may take longer than traditional methods.
 Be patient, and allow your watch to charge fully.